FAQ’S

 Do you get many ladies on your trips?

-Our longer European Tours attract a much higher ratio of ladies and we’re always pleased to welcome lady riders.
+Our longer European Tours attract a much higher ratio of ladies and we’re always pleased to welcome ladies whether riders or pillions.

 Why don’t you include the ferry crossing in your prices?